This post may contain affiliate links. Please read our disclosure policy.

-Yes, we’ve made Instant Pot Corn On The Cob, Instant Pot Whole Chicken, and Instant Pot Penne Alfredo, but now it’s time to tackle this staple of every Thanksgiving dinner.
-(But don’t worry, it’s so easy and delicious that you’ll be making these Instant Pot mashed potatoes year-round—they’re not just for Thanksgiving!)
+In the past, I’ve shared Instant Pot Corn On The Cob, Instant Pot Whole Chicken, and Instant Pot Penne Alfredo, but now it’s time to tackle that comfort food classic: mashed potatoes in the Instant Pot!

-Nestle these mashed potatoes alongside your Thanksgiving turkey, cranberries, and green bean casserole, and don’t forget a generous pour of your favorite turkey gravy!
+Nestle these mashed potatoes alongside your Thanksgiving turkey and don’t forget a generous pour of your favorite turkey gravy!

 See recipe card below this post for ingredient quantities and full instructions.

-- Russet potatoes – Make sure you cut them into evenly-sized pieces so they’re all done cooking at the same time.
+- Russet potatoes – Make sure you cut them into evenly sized pieces so they’re all done cooking at the same time.
+You could also use a mix of Yukon gold potatoes and Russet potatoes.

 - Unsalted butter – Salted butter is fine too, but you’ll want to add less salt when seasoning later.